 7. Don’t crowd links together and if possible keep text links in different rows and convert them to buttons for mobile view.

 8. Provide tappable (call to function) phone numbers for mobile letting the users call whenever they need directly from a single tap

 9. Limit subject lines to 30 characters or less

 10. For the desktop view, use image width of minimum 480 pixels so that when the same is scaled on mobile it doesn’t get blurred.

 11. If you’re a beginner, don’t just scale images but swap in your media queries.

 12. Restrict the height of your emails, as subscribers like to skim through shorter emails else they skip reading.

 13. Keep all the important CTAs above the fold.

 14. Test your responsive email design and make sure it’s compatible across the major email clients.

-Interested in more responsive design tips?
-The New Customer Journey: A Convergence of Content, Context, Channels and Commerce, the first in a series discussing experience-driven commerce across touchpoints.
+Interested in more responsive design tips? <-- check out oursAnd check out our latest free ebook The New Customer Journey: A Convergence of Content, Context, Channels and Commerce, the first in a series discussing experience-driven commerce across touchpoints.